4d/docs/website/translated_docs/de/MSC/encrypt.md

 ## Verschlüsselungscode sichern

 In 4D können Sie den Verschlüsselungscode für Daten in einer spezifischen Datei speichern.
-Speichern Sie diese Datei auf einem externen Gerät, z.
-B. einem USB Key, vereinfacht das den Einsatz einer verschlüsselten Anwendung.
-Der Benutzer muss vor dem Öffnen der Anwendung lediglich das Gerät anschließen und kann dann auf verschlüsselte Daten zugreifen.
+Storing this file on an external device such a USB key will facilitate the use of an encrypted application, since the user would only need to connect the device to provide the key before opening the application in order to access encrypted data.

 Sie können den Verschlüsselungscode jedes Mal sichern, wenn eine neue Passphrase angelegt wird:

-- wenn die Anwendung zum ersten Mal verschlüsselt wird
+- when the application is encrypted for the first time,
-- wenn die Anwendung mit einer neuen Passphrase erneut verschlüsselt wird.
+- when the application is re-encrypted with a new passphrase.

 Aufeinanderfolgende Verschlüsselungscodes lassen sich auf dem gleichen Gerät speichern.

 ## Logbuch
-Ist das Komprimieren abgeschlossen, erzeugt 4D ein Logbuch im Ordner Logs der Datenbank.
-It is created in XML format and named "*DatabaseName_Encrypt_Log_yyyy-mm-dd hh-mm-ss.xml*" or "*DatabaseName_Decrypt_Log_yyyy-mm-dd hh-mm-ss.xml*".
+After an encryption operation has been completed, 4D generates a file in the Logs folder of the application.
+It is created in XML format and named "*ApplicationName_Encrypt_Log_yyyy-mm-dd hh-mm-ss.xml*" or "*ApplicationName_Decrypt_Log_yyyy-mm-dd hh-mm-ss.xml*".

 Immer wenn ein neues Logbuch angelegt wurde, erscheint auf der Seite Verschlüsselt unten die Schaltfläche Logbuch anzeigen.